sangar82/sangar-scaffold-spark/README.md

 If you need that your inputs could be multilingual, you must create an array of languages at your config.php

     $config['languages'] = array("en" => "english","es" => "spanish");

+And you must to add a new config parameter to say which is the actual language

+	$config['prefix_language']	= 'en';

 ##Folder for uploads